 Can we talk about Bluebeard?
 I hate Bluebeard, okay?
 But you know what I love?
 Fitcher’s Bird.
 So let’s look at the differences.

 Bluebeard is French.
 Perrault.
 Fitcher’s Bird is German.
 The Brothers Grimm.
-So let’s put the idea that the Grimms are the most horrifically sexist fairy tale people of all time, shall we?
+So let’s put away the idea that the Grimms are the most horrifically sexist fairy tale people of all time, shall we?
 Historically, they’re a major improvement.

 You probably know the story of Bluebeard.
 Man with peculiar facial hair marries girl, tells girl not to enter one particular room while he’s out of town, gives her a key to said room, and leaves.
 Girl, full of insatiable curiosity, enters room, finds corpses of all Man’s previous wives, and in her shock, drops the key in their blood.
 She leaves the room quickly, but the key has been stained, and try as she might, she cannot wash away the blood.
 Man returns, inspects key, and prepares to kill another wife.
 She begs for time to say her final prayers, and during this time her brothers arrive, kill Bluebeard, and rescue her.
 The girl proceeds to live happily ever after, but the two morals of the story, as provided by Perrault, are: